 When most other spring bulbs are done, the Alliums appear to stretch the season into the summer full blooms.
 They combine well with Rue and other plants of the herb garden.

 Fritillaria meleagris in moist meadow or at the verge of a moist wooded area accompanied by the ephemeral perennial plant Bleeding hearts (D. spectabilis) among ferns.

-The Allium moly, Fritillaria meleagris, and windflowers are mentioned in this paragraph by the renowned William Robinson who changed the face of gardens in late Victorian times.
+The Allium moly, Fritillaria meleagris, and Windflowers (Anemone blanda) are mentioned in this paragraph by the renowned William Robinson who changed the face of gardens in late Victorian times.

 From the classic “The Wild Garden“, by William Robinson, in the chapter on “Ditches And Narrow Shady Lanes, Copses, Hedgerows, And Thickets”… He says,

 “Among the families of plants that are suitable for the various positions enumerated at the head of this chapter may be named–Acanthus, any variety, Viola, both the sweet varieties and some of the large scentless kinds, the Periwinkle, Speedwells, Globe Flowers, Trilliums, Plume Ferns (Struthiopteris), and many other kinds, the Lily of the Valley and its many varieties and allies, the Canadian Bloodwort, the Winter Greens (Pyrola), Solomon’s Seal, and allied exotic species, the May Apple, Orobus in variety, Narcissi, many, the Common Myrrh, the perennial Lupin, hardy common Lilies, the Snowflakes, all kinds of Everlasting-Peas and allied plants, admirable for scrambling through low hedges and over bushes.